 Economic Growth & Jobs

-- Trucks drive economic growth and jobs in America—in fact, the industry currently supports almost 7 million jobs, including just over 3 million professional drivers.
+- Trucks drive economic growth and jobs in America—in fact, the industry currently supports 7.65 million jobs, including 3.36 million professional drivers.

-- Trucking is mostly made up of small businesses – with 90 percent operating six or fewer trucks.
+- Trucking is mostly made up of small businesses – with 91.5% operating six or fewer trucks and 97.4% operating fewer than 20 trucks.

 - Truck drivers are skilled professionals who are required to follow stringent safety regulations and willingly work with the public to educate them on how to drive with tractor-trailers on the road.